Rahela21/alx-system_engineering-develops/0x01-shell_permissions/README.md

-write a script that sets the permission to the file hello as foolows:
+writ a script that printsmde effective username of the current user.